-The points they raised about owning their content and the fragility of “free” online services pricked my interest.
+You should own your own and beware the fragility of “free” online services.
 This is my writing, I’d like (whatever is relevent) to survive in the coming years—I don’t want to be geocities-ed.

 I have a long standing (unrequited) love for Textpattern, but it creaks so badly these days and surprisingly for a solo author Wordpress feels like overkill - it really is becoming the mini-CMS it has always threatened to be.

-And after all: this is a blog.
+This is my site.
 A place for writing.
 A place for reading.
 A place where I can tweak the design and typography to my heart’s content.

-The design is fully responsive (I’ve made my way through Ethan Marcotte’s masterpiece) and I’ve even embraced a fluid grid, which I have to be honest feels a bit strange.
-I’ve based the design around a customised version of Andy Clarke’s 320 and up.
-I’m a great believer in designing for multiple screens at teh same time, particularly in a ‘mostly’ text situation such a blog.
+The design is fully responsive (read Ethan Marcotte’s masterpiece) and I’ve embraced a fluid grid.
+I’m a great believer in designing for multiple screens at the same time, particularly in a ‘mostly’ text situation such a blog.

 The font-size and line-height scale with the window width and the fluid grid to retain a sensible line length for comfortable reading.